Fang-/suite/readme.md

 various apps, tools, and crazy experiments.
-usage encouraged! issues welcome! provided "as is"!
+usage encouraged! issues welcome! provided "as is"! we do not accept prs at this time.

 ## for users

-these softwares can be installed from ~paldev as landscape tiles
+these softwares can be installed from ~paldev as landscape tiles:

 - **pals**: friendlist, for manual peer discovery.
 - **face**: see your pals.